nmathewson/walking-onions-wip/specs/07-onion-services.md

 parameters: `hsv3-intro-snip` and `hsv3-intro-legacy-fields`.
 (See appendix C.)

-Clients should use these fields only when walking onion support is enabled; see section 09.
+Clients should use these fields only when Walking Onions support is enabled; see section 09.

 <!-- Section 7.3 --> <a id='S7.3'></a>